About

 The programme has been designed so that all educational settings can take part regardless of the size of their outdoor or green spaces – you don't need access to any large green spaces to take part.
 In fact, creating green spaces in previously ‘grey’ areas, such as concrete paving, brings the greatest benefits for both nature and young people.
 So if your site has grey spaces, you actually have the most potential to make a difference!
 We've designed improvements that can be made to any site no matter its size or starting point.
 This means all schools, nurseries and colleges can take part and make a difference for nature.

 As part of the National Education Nature Park programme, educators and young people work together to collect information about what habitats are found on their site, how different spaces are used and what animals, plants and fungi live there.
-This activity is called Mapping your site which you can access here.
+This activity is called Mapping your site.

 Mapping your site is what we call ‘community science’ – real scientific studies that take place in and are carried out by communities.
 Doing the mapping activities will enable you to explore and understand your site better, plus you'll be part of a research team led by the Natural History Museum that's studying the best ways to support nature recovery across England.